 But until that's accomplished, I can't return the equipment.

-Not only I believe that I did the right thing, and I would do it again.
+Not only I believe that I did the right thing, and I will do it again.

 Because, as I said at the beginning of this conversation, there are times when you can't be afraid to stand alone, and you have to stand up for what's right.

-Like I said, the easier things is to do for me would have been to just fire him.
+Like I said, the easier thing to do for me would have been to just fire him.

-Obviously, I was the person who's had the most political challenges in the last year, so it would have been much easier for me to just cut him loose and say, you know, I'm gonna look out for my best interests and rather than stand up for what I believe in.
+Obviously, I was the person who's had the most political challenges in the last year, so it would have been much easier for me to just cut him loose and say, you know, I'm going to look out for my best interests rather than stand up for what I believe in.

 And when he was arrested and due process was established, then I terminated him.

-The public is rightfully you know very upset about how this was handled in the past, and that this egregious example that's now being criminally investigated was allowed to occur.
+The public is rightfully very upset about how this was handled in the past and that this egregious example that's now being criminally investigated was allowed to occur.

-Because of this high-level access, an incompetent or rogue system administrator could conflict considerable damage to an office?
+Because of this high-level access, an incompetent or rogue system administrator could inflict considerable damage to an office.

 Tremendous efforts are dedicated to protecting the House against these outside threats.